Wysłany: 21:45, 06 Maj '11

 While the vast majority of marijuana use is through burning and inhalation, it is worth noting that anytime you heat materials and inhale them you run the risk of introducing toxic elements into your system.
 This is very similar to using tobacco.
 Like tobacco it is best to only use organic versions.
 Any pesticides that are on the material that is burned and inhaled will dramatically increase its toxicity.

 Smoking marijuana will also produce carbon monoxide and tar as byproducts of combustion.
-Additionally, smoking marijuana from a bong (or waterpipe) has been linked to the spread of tuberculosis.
+Additionally, smoking marijuana from a bong (or waterpipe) has been .

 It is possible to avoid these risks entirely by either securing cannabis in hemp oil form or, as many medical marijuana patients do, using a vaporizer.
 The device vaporizes marijuana without any of the combustion byproducts, allowing for a clean route of ingestion.

-It is certainly ironic that a natural substance like marijuana is illegal while prescription drugs that are prescribed by doctors every day kill over 100,000 Americans a year and get the government's gold seal of approval.
+It is certainly ironic that a natural substance like marijuana is illegal while prescription drugs that are prescribed by doctors every day and get the government's gold seal of approval.
 But you never could grow a drug like Lipitor, Avandia, or Ritalin in your backyard the way you could marijuana ... and perhaps therein lies the problem.

 If one chooses to use marijuana, from a health perspective it would seem the safest way to use it would be to eat it (along with some fat, as THC is fat-soluble and will not dissolve in water).
 It is important to understand though that for nearly everyone in most countries, primarily for political reasons, using marijuana is an illegal activity that could result in serious legal consequences.